 You need to understand what content is being used and where – to see what content is being actually put to work in local markets – thereby saving time and effort on the creation of redundant or underperforming assets.
 Brandgility’s powerful reporting capabilities are especially useful for this.

-By adopting the changes above, you should be in a much stronger position to unlock ‘local gold’: enabling your people on the ground to optimise campaigns in a way that speaks most effectively to local markets, while never losing control of your central message.
+By adopting the changes above, you should be in a much stronger position to unlock ‘local gold’: enabling your people on the ground to optimize campaigns in a way that speaks most effectively to local markets, while never losing control of your central message.

 The launch of multiple, location-specific campaigns is going to mean a lot of extra content to be produced.
 Here’s how to make it simple.